 Paragraphs aren’t the formulaic five-to-eight sentence blocks we were taught in school.
 For modern online readers, they should be two to three sentences.
 A new paragraph doesn’t mean a new subject.
 It means emphasis or even a slight change in focus.

 Keeping your paragraphs short makes them a lot easier to both skim and read.
 Increasing the white space between paragraphs helps even the busiest skimmer take note of individual points and ideas because the text isn’t crammed together.

 White space in the words themselves.

-The little dots and thin cut-outs in your text isn’t really white space, but it’s just as important for the same reasons.
+The little dots and thin cut-outs in your text aren’t really white space, but it’s just as important for the same reasons.
 Thin fonts that are easy to read are precisely that: easy to read.
 Use a dark gray color for good contrast, but don’t use a thick or complicated typeface.